eovchinn/ADP-pipeline/webservice/ADP/server/README.txt

 Start web-service annotateDocument on default port 8000
 =======================================================

+*if "-g" argument is present, web-service returns proofgraph as base-64 string
+*if not present only returns URL of proofgraph

-python adpService.py
+python adpService.py -g

 OR ... start on another port
 ============================
-python adpService.py -p 8080
+python adpService.py -p 8080 -g

 Send a request
 ==============